mattermost/mattermost-handbook/operations/workplace/people/offboarding.md

   * Confirm rehire eligibility (if resignation was regrettable, not regrettable).
   * Confirm whether a backfill is required.
 If yes, follow instructions to [open a new role](https://handbook.mattermost.com/contributors/join-us/staff-recruiting#how-to-open-a-new-role).
 6. Update the Handbook: If applicable, update your team list and any content that may include outdated contact information.
+7. Review and approve any outstanding expense reports.

 Thank the departing staff member for their contributions and wish them the best for the future.
 Every person that joins Mattermost is part of the team and welcome to join our [Community](https://mattermost.com/community/) and stay in touch in whatever capacity feels most comfortable.